GB Market Commentary 04/08/2021

 by William Morris

 This follows growing appetite from investment institutions to have crypto exposure, with Hedge Funds leading the charge.
 A report by the Alternative Investment Management Association (AIMA), PWC and Elwood Asset managers, in May, found that 21% of traditional hedge fund managers are investing in digital assets, with a further 26% planning to invest.
 Barriers to investment cited by hedge funds included: “regulatory uncertainty, lack of infrastructure, and client risk or reputational risk.”
 In addition to this, it is claimed in the report, digital assets do not translate well into the rigorous risk management process investors require when planning to entrust their capital to a fund manager.
 The AIMA survey also cited service provider availability as another key barrier.
 As a result there have been some notable sell-side reactions in the first six months of 2021, filling brokerage gaps in the market such as Northern Trust and Standard Chartered, as well as BNY Mellon and Street.
-Global Block has been providing an insured and regulated crypto brokerage service since 2017 and is one of the leading UK agency institutions.
+Global Block has been providing an insured and regulated online digital asset platform service since 2017 and is one of the leading UK agency institutions.

 Partido Popular, the Spanish opposition party, has introduced a bill allowing for the payment of mortgages with cryptocurrencies.
 It also stated intent to create a national crypto assets council to analyse the implications of crypto and blockchain in the country.
 For the law to be implemented a change of legal category would have to be made from the current crypto allocation as a ‘means of exchange’ to a ‘means of payment’.
 Payment adoption is increasingly widespread with Binance Pay announcing yesterday it will bring Bitcoin payments to Shopify through partnership with Alchemy Pay.